msnh2012/Msnhnet/ReadMe.md

 # Msnhnet

-###  A mini pytorch inference framework which inspired from darknet.
+###  A pytorch inference framework which inspired from darknet.

 ![](readme_imgs/msnhnetviewer.png)
 **TODO:**</br>